pvdz/zeparser2/README.md

+# Meta branch for ZeParser2

+Adds certain meta information to the tokens, assuming you use them.
+Stuff like the start and end of a function, matching parenthesis, curly/square brackets, and ternary operators.

+For this version of ZeParser, `options.saveTokens` and `options.createBlackStream` are (forced) on by default.

+Work in progress.

+Master README.md:

 # ZeParser, v2

 This is a JS parser written in JS.
 It is blazingly faster but doesn't return you a parse tree.
 It's capable of parsing and validating JS on an OCD level at very high speeds.